Sašo Taljat

-Sašo Taljat (born 22 September 1989) is a Slovenian slalom canoeist who has competed at the international level since 2006.
+Sašo Taljat (born 22 September 1989) is a retired Slovenian slalom canoeist who competed at the international level from 2006 to 2017.

 He won two medals in the C2 event at the ICF Canoe Slalom World Championships with a gold in 2014 and a bronze in 2009.
 He also won one silver and one bronze medal in the C2 event at the European Championships.

 At the 2012 Summer Olympics in London he competed in the C2 event where he finished in 8th place after being eliminated in the semifinal.
 Four years later in Rio de Janeiro he finished in 7th place in the same event.

-His partner in the C2 boat is Luka Božič.
+His partner in the C2 boat throughout the whole of his career was Luka Božič.